gillchristian/legendary-adventure/README.md

 ### Instructions

-Follow along `index.ts` in VS Code (or any other editor with TypeScript support).
+Follow along the `.ts` files in VS Code (or any other editor with TypeScript support).

 To check compiler output in the terminal run: